Health, Wellness and Safety

 Find additional health resources on our Health and Wellness page.

-What do I do if I think I have been exposed to someone with COVID-19?
+What do I do if I think I have been have been in close contact with someone who has tested positive for COVID-19 over the past 14 days?

 Am I required to wear a mask on campus?